 - Hot spots

 Unfortunately, itchy dogs are very common.
 Chronic skin complaints are one of the most pervasive (and hard to treat) health problems in dogs.

-Although dog skin conditions can appear in various forms, the underlying cause is always the same.
-Ear infections, chewed feet, hot spots and other skin complaints are always the tip of the iceberg … they all result from a deeper problem with your dog’s immune system or toxins in his body.
+Although skin conditions in dogs can appear in various forms, the underlying cause is always the same.
+Chronic ear infections, chewed feet, hot spots and other skin complaints are always the tip of the iceberg … they all result from a deeper problem with your dog’s immune system or toxins in his body.
+Often, it’s both.